Dr Nathan Faulkner (DCPsych, CPsychol)

-I am an integrative psychotherapist registered with both the UK Council for Psychotherapy (UKCP) and the British Psychological Society (BPS) and work with individuals and couples from my practice in the centre of Maidstone in Kent.
+I'm a chartered counselling psychologist and integrative psychotherapist registered with the British Psychological Society (BPS), Health and Care Professions Council (HCPC) and the UK Council for Psychotherapy (UKCP).
+I work with individuals and couples from my practice in the centre of Maidstone in Kent.

 Below I have tried to include information that will hopefully help you decide whether I might be the right therapist for you to work with.
 If you have any other questions that are not answered here please feel free to contact me to discuss these.
 I am happy to have a confidential discussion over the phone to answer any questions with no obligation to meet if you decide you do not wish to.